xtermi2/java19/README.md

 - [JEP 426:	Vector API (Fourth Incubator)](https://openjdk.java.net/jeps/426)
     - see example `Scalar.java`
     - update to third incubator:
-      - Enhance the API to load and store vectors to and from MemorySegments as defined by JEP 424: Foreign Function & Memory (FFM) API (Preview)
+      - Enhance the API to load and store vectors to and from MemorySegments as defined by JEP 424: Foreign Function & Memory (FFM) API (Preview).
       - Add two new cross-lane vector operations, compress and its inverse expand, together with a complementary vector mask compress operation.
-      - Expand the supported set of bitwise integral lanewise operations
+      - Expand the supported set of bitwise integral lanewise operations.
 - [JEP 427:	Pattern Matching for switch (Third Preview)](https://openjdk.java.net/jeps/427)
     - see example `SwitchPatternMatching.java`
     - The enhancements since the second preview are: